 As a result of this workshop participants will better able to understand

-- The interpretation and significance of Ofsted focus from 2018 and the implementation of the Ofsted Handbook that was last updated in August 2018 and effective from 30 August 2018
+- The interpretation and significance of Ofsted focus in 2019 and the implementation of the Ofsted Handbook that became effective from November 2018 and was last update on 28 February 2019

 - The 2015 Common Inspection Framework as applied in 2018/19